Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 Claiming State Benefits after permanent withdrawal

-Ex-students are entitled to claim benefits as per other members of the general public and we strongly suggest that student who are taking permanent withdrawal to start a Universal Credit claim as soon as they can.
+Ex-students are entitled to claim benefits as per other members of the general public.
+We strongly suggest that if you are taking permanent withdrawal, you start a Universal Credit claim as soon as you can.

 You may still have an outstanding balance to pay after you withdraw.
 You can view any balance, and pay with a debit or credit card, online through your Sussex Direct account.